Parallel Algorithms for Structured Sparse Support Vector Machines: Application in Music Genre Classification: Numerical results

+Given the limited research on distributed parallel algorithms for SS-SVM, it is challenging to identify a directly comparable method that addresses the same exact problem.
+To establish a meaningful performance benchmark, we adopt and adapt two representative existing studies.
+Following the distributed framework proposed by \cite{Guan2020AnEP} and denoted as QPADM-salck for non-convex SVMs, we apply it to solve an SVM model with the SCAD regularization.
+Similarly, leveraging two distributed algorithms developed by \cite{Wu2025AUC}, named QPADM-slack(GB) and M-QPADM-slack(GB), for high-dimensional quantile regression and classification, we adapt it to solve an SVM model with the SCAD-Pinball SVM.
+The performance of these two adapted baselines is then compared with that of our proposed distributed parallel algorithm, which is designed to solve a SFL-SVM with a SCAD variant.
+The number of training samples $n$ is set to $200,000$ and $500,000$, the number of testing samples $m$ is fixed at $1,000,000$, and the data dimension $p$ is chosen as $500$ and $1000$.

-Analysis of the data in the table for different parallel algorithms (PADMM, QPADM-slack, QPADM-slack(GB), and M-QPADM-slack(GB)) under two data configurations ($(n,p) = (200000,500)$ and $(n,p) = (500000,1000)$) across various metrics reveals the following: PADMM exhibits the best overall performance, boasting the highest CAR, relatively low CT, fewer NI, and a stable NTSF close to 10.
+From the Table \ref{tab7}, we can find that DPADMM-G exhibits the best overall performance, boasting the highest CAR, relatively low CT, fewer NI, and a stable NTSF close to 10.
 As the value of $K$ increases, the CAR generally declines for all algorithms, while the CT mostly decreases and the NI increases.
 As \cite{Wu2025ParallelAA} and \cite{Wu2025AUC} stated, this undesirable phenomenon does not result from the inherent defects of the algorithm itself.
 Instead, it stems from the consensus constraints in constructing the parallel computing results.
-This consensus structure leads to poorer algorithm performance as the number of sub-machines increases.
+This consensus structure leads to poorer algorithm performance as the number of local machines increases.
 When the data scale increases from $(n,p) = (200000,500)$ to $(n,p) = (500000,1000)$, the CAR of all algorithms slightly decreases, and both the CT and NI increase significantly, indicating that larger data volumes pose challenges to classification and computational performance.
 Although the PADMM algorithm proposed in this paper tends to deteriorate at large scales, it is more robust and scalable compared to other algorithms.
-In Figure \ref{fig001}, we present the convergence of the proposed PADMM under different numbers of sub-machines when the data size is $(n,p) = (500000,1000)$.
-Apparently, the proposed algorithm converges rapidly with different numbers of sub-machines.
-However, as the number of sub-machines rises, the convergence speed tends to slow down, which aligns with the increase in IN as the number of machines increases in Table \ref{tab7}.
+In Figure \ref{fig001}, we present the convergence of the proposed DPADMM-G under different numbers of local machines when the data size is $(n,p) = (500000,1000)$.
+Apparently, the proposed algorithm converges rapidly with different numbers of local machines.
+However, as the number of local machines rises, the convergence speed tends to slow down, which aligns with the increase in NI as the number of machines increases in Table \ref{tab7}.